muellrc/data-engineering-project-volve-wells-dashboard/README.md

 Step 3: Monitor the status updates from luigi until the workflow is executed <br />
 Step 4: Open the Grafana dashboard in http://127.0.0.1:8080/d/aJotvZlnk/wells?orgId=1

+## Components:

+The following containers are used to provide the functionality described above:

+- dev-postgres-db: Container based on a standard postgres Docker image, with an initialisation script that creates the tables production_data, wells_data and wellbores_data.

+- dev-luigi-python: Container based on a standard Python Docker image with the Luigi module used to build  pipelines of batch jobs installed during provisioning along with other prerequisites.

+- dev-grafana: Container based on a standard Grafana Docker image, with a dashboard called Wells provisioned via Dockerfile.